AnasMubarakYasin/AnasMubarakYasin/README.md

 <!-- More info, tips and tricks for making GitHub Profile README can be found in my article at https://towardsdatascience.com/build-a-stunning-readme-for-your-github-profile-9b80434fe5d7 -->
 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 My name is Anas Mubarak Yasin.
-I'm from Indonesia, living in Makassar and currently studying at the State Islamic University of Alauddin Makassar majoring in Information Systems.
+I'm from Indonesia, living in Maros and graduated from the State Islamic University of Alauddin Makassar with a degree in Information Systems.
 I'm focusing on Web App programming.

 ## &#x1f4c8; GitHub Stats
 <a href="https://github.com/anuraghazra/github-readme-stats">